-The following transcript is an attenuated Q&A from my recent nine-page interview with Thom Chambers in the premier issue of The Micropublisher online magazine.
+The following transcript is an attenuated Q&A from my recent interview with Thom Chambers in the premier issue of Micropublisher magazine.

-Thom Chambers: I believe I’m right in saying that you were working on your fiction titles before the launch of The Minimalists.
-Have you ever tried to go down the traditional route with your work of finding a publisher, or literary agent?
+Thom Chambers: I believe I’m correct in saying you were working on your fiction titles before the launch of The Minimalists.
+Have you tried the traditional route of finding a publisher or literary agent for your work?

-JFM: Actually, when I left my job, that was the original plan.
+JFM: Actually, when I left my job, that was the plan.
 I’ve been writing fiction for nine years.
 I wanted to go the traditional fiction-writer route: find an agent, sign with a publisher, recollect my thoughts in a dark room each morning, and allow the guys in suits to flesh out the details.
-But to my surprise, The Minimalists took off, and the original plan went by the wayside.
-Perhaps last year was simply a beautiful accident, but it allowed me to self-publish three books and make a some money on my own.
+But to my surprise, The Minimalists took off, and that plan went by the wayside.
+Perhaps last year was simply a beautiful accident, but it allowed me to self-publish three books and make money on my own.

-With the audience that you now have, are you a self-publishing evangelist?
+With the audience you have now, are you a self-publishing evangelist?
 Are you happy to continue self-publishing for the foreseeable future, or does the draw of being signed to a publishing house remain?